farrel-codenoob29/farrel-codenoob29/README.md

 ---

 ## 🧠 Fun Facts About Me
-- 💻 fast enough to understand how my program code works and analyze problems that are quite catchy
+- 💻 Quick to analyze and understand code logic
-- 🫂 I have good collaboration skills
+- 🫂 Excellent teamwork and collaboration skills
-- 🌱 Always curious about how things especially technology work
+- 🌱 Always curious about how technology works
-- 💬 interested in talking about tech, design, and innovation
+- 💬 Enjoys talking about tech, design, and innovation

 ---